LCSB-BioCore/PikaParser.jl/README.md

 the specification by Luke A. D. Hutchinson (see https://github.com/lukehutch/pikaparser).

-Pika parsers are pretty fast, it is easy to specify them, carry the ability to unambigously match all PEG grammars including the left-recursive ones, and provide great mechanisms for parsing error recovery.
+Pika parsers are pretty fast, they are easy to specify, carry the ability to unambigously match all PEG grammars including the left-recursive ones, and provide great mechanisms for parsing error recovery.